2019 UPDATE: Traditional

 level, not with administrators and lobbying groups.

-don't be lulled into complacency because the School Calendar
+Please don't be lulled into complacency because the School

-Law has been in place, and has "worked" for 13 years!
+Calendar Law has been in place, and has "worked"

-The option of a more traditional school schedule for your
+for almost 15 years!
+The option of a more traditional school

-the efforts of Save Our Summers - North Carolina to keep the
+you support the efforts of Save Our Summers - North Carolina

-School Calendar Law intact.
-Senators and representatives have
+to keep the School Calendar Law intact.
+Senators and representatives

-shared with us that they are only hearing from opponents of
+have shared with us that they are only hearing from opponents

-the law.
-Please, please help us change that!
+of the law.
+Please, please help us change that.

 is long past the days when it could rely solely on a hand-full